SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 | 20 | |

 ### Comment
-- All employees can answer 15 people per hour.
+- All employees can answer 15 people per hour
-- After the first hour there are 5 people left to be answered.
+- After the first hour, there are 5 people left to be answered
-- All people will be answered in the second hour.
+- All the people would have been helped on the second hour

 ### Example
 | **Input** | **Output** |